fwang2/pcircle/README.md

-- `--checkpoint-d ID`: we use timestamp as default checkpoint ID, which is need for resume.
+- `--checkpoint-d ID`: we use timestamp as default checkpoint ID, which is required for later resume.
 You can supply a custom string value for this.

-- `--resume`: to resume from previous transfer (need a resume ID)
+- `--resume`: to resume from previous transfer (resume ID must match previous checkpoint ID)